Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lights/light_attenuation.rst

 *Sphere* indicates that the light's intensity is null at the *Distance* distance and beyond, regardless of the chosen light's falloff.
-In Fig. Clipping Sphere you can see a side view example of the setup with *Sphere* enabled and a distance of 10.
+In Fig. :ref:`fig-bi-light-attenuation-clip` you can see a side view example of the setup with *Sphere* enabled and a distance of 10.

 Any objects beyond the sphere receive no light from the lamp.